What else would you like to know?

 What type of learning support is availabe?

-Students are supported by our Enrichment Centre teachers in a variety of ways to access the curriculum and fully participate in the age appropriate academic educational offering at Hillbrook.
+Students are supported by our Enrichment Team in a variety of ways to access the curriculum and fully participate in the age appropriate academic educational offering at Hillbrook.

 The LANE (Literacy and Numeracy Enhancement) Program is offered in Years 7, 8 and 9 to assist students who require additional support with English and Mathematics.
 Classes are provided in a small group format with no more than 12 students.